sumitrac/Python_Coding_Interview/README.md

-# Python_Coding_Interview

-you’ll take a look at a variety of questions related to the following data structures:
+Take a look at a variety of questions related to the following data structures:

 Lists
 Linked lists
 Stack and queues
 Trees
 Tries
 Graphs
 Heaps
 Hash tables
 Arrays